jonhoo/thesquareplanet.com/_posts/2016-06-06-choosing-a-programming-language.md

 categories.
 These are often referred to as "paradigms" in the literature.
 As we'll see shortly, the lines between different paradigms are often blurred, especially when it comes to more modern languages.
+Many languages are so similar that they differ mostly in syntax, ecosystem, and conventions, not in features.
 Nevertheless, they can be useful for limiting the number of languages to look at in more detail.

 Through all of this, it is important to keep in mind that these languages *can all do the same things* --- they all let you print to the